Non-Commissioned Member | Full Time, Part Time

-For more information about the application process or the audition procedure, please contact the Musician Branch at:
+For more information about the application process or the audition procedure, please visit the Canadian Forces Music Branch page.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.

 Musicians may serve with the Royal Canadian Navy, Canadian Army or Royal Canadian Air Force.
 They are employed to provide musical support for CAF events and operations.
 Musicians employed on a part-time or casual full-time basis usually serve at a military base, wing, home port or ship located within Canada.Find a Recruiting Centre